 Now, thanks to the folks at Visual Entertainment Inc. (VEI) and CBS Home Entertainment, the adventures of Matthew ‘E’Hawke’ Star and Walt ‘D’hai’ Shepherd live on through a surprise 2018 complete series DVD release for NBC’s short-lived The Powers of Matthew Star.

-Click to purchase The Powers of Matthew Star complete series at Amazon.
+Click to order The Powers of Matthew Star at Amazon.

 Your purchase helps pay the bills at this website!

 In the fall of ’81, the resurgent popularity of sci-fi and fantasy spearheaded by Star Wars in 1977 was still strong, and TV was ripe for this kind of programming.
 Created by Steven E. De Souza (Die Hard, 48 Hrs.) and executive produced by Bruce Lansbury, The Powers of Matthew Star wouldn’t hit NBC’s airwaves until a year later—in the fall of 1982—after shelving the pilot and retooling the concept while star Peter Barton recovered from an on-set mishap involving pyrotechnics.